VALAWAI/docs/docs/toolbox/component.md

  - **CHANGELOG.md** will contain a description of the significant changes in all the public versions of the component, and any necessary instructions to upgrade between versions.
- - **asyncapi.yaml** that describe the services that provide the component.
+ - **asyncapi.yaml** that describes the services that provide the component.
  - **docker-compose.yml** that will be used to deploy the component.

 In the next sections, we explain in more detail what these files must have.